simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 var cluster = Cluster.Builder()
     .AddContactPoint("127.0.0.1")
     .WithSessionName("session-name")
-    .AddOpenTelemetryInstrumentation(options => options.SetDbStatement = true)
+    .AddOpenTelemetryTraceInstrumentation(options => options.SetDbStatement = true)
     .Build();
 ```

 ### Capturing Cassandra activity

 When setting up the tracer provider, it is necessary to include the Cassandra source for the activity to be captured.
-The activity source name is available in the property `CassandraInstrumentation.ActivitySourceName` that is included in the `CassandraCSharpDriver.OpenTelemetry` package.
+The activity source name will be available in the property `CassandraInstrumentation.ActivitySourceName` that will be included in the `CassandraCSharpDriver.OpenTelemetry` package.

 Example: